iqbal-lab/ASM_NGS_conf_report/_sections/results.md

 [Figure 10](#figure-10)

 Two of the 4 clinical isolates in the challenge dataset  were epidemiologially linked to eggs from state 3 were in the lower group (ASM_49,ASM_50).

-ASM_49 was 1 SNP away from ASM_6 (chicken feed, state 2, site 1), ASM9, ASM10 and ASM11 (environmental swabs from state 2, site 1),  ASM15 (env swab, state2, site 3), ASM16 (env swab, state 2, site 4).
-ASM_50 was also 1 SNP away from all of those except ASM16.
+* ASM_49 was 1 SNP away from ASM_6 (chicken feed, state 2, site 1)
+* ASM9, ASM10 and ASM11 (environmental swabs from state 2, site 1)
+* ASM15 (env swab, state2, site 3)
+* ASM16 (env swab, state 2, site 4).
+* ASM_50 was also 1 SNP away from all of those except ASM16.

 The other 2 of the 4 were in the upper group.

-ASM26 (clinical) was 0 SNPs away from ASM25 (food, traceback to eggs from state 2).
-ASM31 (clinical, traced back to eggs from state 2) was 0 SNPs from 3 samples fron environmental swabs in state 2, site 2 (ASM7,13,17).
+* ASM26 (clinical) was 0 SNPs away from ASM25 (food, traceback to eggs from state 2).
+* ASM31 (clinical, traced back to eggs from state 2) was 0 SNPs from 3 samples fron environmental swabs in state 2, site 2 (ASM7,13,17).

-"Do any of the remaining 19 clinical isolates match clinical isolates from questi #1?"
+_"Do any of the remaining 19 clinical isolates match clinical isolates from question #1?"_
 Yes: all of the following "matches" were 0 SNPs apart:
 1. ASM26 matched clinical samples ASM37,38,39.
 2. ASM31 matched clinical samples ASM29,30,32
 3. ASM49 matched clinical samples ASM46,47,48,50
 4. ASM50 matched clinical samples ASM46.47,48,49

-"Do they match any of the food or environmental isolates?"
+_"Do they match any of the food or environmental isolates?"_
 No

-"Are there additional clinical clusters"
+_"Are there additional clinical clusters"_
 Yes, see above.

----
-Phage analysis example
+### Phage analysis example

 In general we found close agreement in phage profile between samples that were phylogenetically close.
 However, we did notice one interesting example.
 Clinical sample ASM_31 was found to be closely related to PNUSAS000339, differing by 2 confident SNPs (coord:1927955, A/G, coverages 40,0 for one sample and 0,69 on the other, and coord:2650779, T/G, with coverages 16,0 on one sample and 0,90 on the other) and one confident indel (coord:721390, TC/T, with coverages 25,0 on one sample and 0,55 on the other).
 Thus from a pure core-genome analysis one would think they were identical.
 However we did find noticeable differences in their phage profiles.